labbsr0x/servlet-monitor/README.md

 5. The `dependency_up` is a metric to register whether a specific dependency is up (1) or down (0).
 The label `name` registers the dependency name;

+6. The `dependency_request_seconds_bucket` is a metric that defines the histogram of how many requests to a specific dependency are falling into the well defined buckets represented by the label le;

+7. The `dependency_request_seconds_count` is a counter that counts the overall number of requests to a specific dependency;

+8. The `dependency_request_seconds_sum` is a counter that counts the overall sum of how long requests to a specific dependency are taking;

-6. The `application_info` holds static info of an application, such as it's semantic version number;
+9. The `application_info` holds static info of an application, such as it's semantic version number;

 Labels: